fommil/fpmortals/manuscript/complete.md

     }
 ~~~~~~~~

-It might feel like we smashed some typeclasses together just because we could,
-but this has practical applications.
+The most important thing about this `Applicative` is that it ignores the `B`
+parameters, continuing on without failing and only combining the constant values
+that it encounters.

 Going back to our example application `drone-dynamic-agents`, we should first
-refactor our `logic.scala` file to use `Applicative` instead of `Monad`
+refactor our `logic.scala` file to use `Applicative` instead of `Monad`.
+We

-A> We wrote `logic.scala` before we learnt about `Applicative`: this is a good
+wrote `logic.scala` before we learnt about `Applicative` and now we know better:
-A> refactor that is overdue.

 {lang="text"}
 ~~~~~~~~